nrkno/Sofie-TV-automation/documentation/installation/README.md

 # Installation

 {% hint style="info" %}
-Please note that this documentation is being actively developed during Q2 2019, and that the content and links are likely to undergo drastic changes from day to day.
+Please note that this documentation is a work in progress, and that the content and links are likely to undergo drastic changes.
 {% endhint %}

 Note that although this gives you a full installation of all core components, you cannot do any actual playout yet.
 Please see the [FAQ](../faq.md#is-there-any-missing-in-the-public-repositories).